mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 # BulkDelete

-This method is used to bulk-delete the targeted rows in the database.
-For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).
+This method is used to delete the target rows from the database by bulk.
+This operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).

 #### Call Flow Diagram